Existence of phase transition for percolation using the Gaussian Free Field: Introduction

 Let us mention a few applications of the theorem.
 We say that a graph $G$ satisfies an {\em isoperimetric inequality of dimension $d$} if there exists some constant $c>0$ such that

+where $\partial K := \{\{x,y\}\in E : x\in K,~ y\notin K \}$ is the edge boundary of $K$.
 The {\em isoperimetric dimension} of $G$, which we denote by ${\rm Dim}(G)$, is defined as the supremum over all $d$ such that \eqref{eq:isoper} holds.
 In their celebrated paper \cite{BenSch96}, Benjamini and Schramm asked whether ${\rm Dim}(G)>1$ necessarily implies $p_c( G)<1$.
 We give the following partial answer to this question:

 \begin{theorem} If a bounded-degree graph $G$ satisfies ${\rm Dim}(G)>4$, then $p_c( G)<1$. \end{theorem} This theorem follows directly from Theorem \ref{thm:main} and a result of Varopoulos \cite{Var85} (see also \cite{MorPer05} or \cite[Corollary~6.32]{LyoPer17} for a proof relying on evolving sets) stating that \eqref{eq:isoper} implies \eqref{eq:heat.kernel.bound}.